hidglobal/digitalpersona-access-management-api/docs/digitalpersona-native-api.md

 # Native API

-The DigitalPersona Native API allows the developer to add DigitalPersona authentication, enrollment and device access to their Windows applications.
+The HID DigitalPersona Native API allows the developer to add DigitalPersona authentication, enrollment and device access to their Windows applications.

-To view the digitalpersona-services GitHub Pages *documentation*, click the following link.
+To view the HID DigitalPersona Native API *documentation*, click the following link.

 [Digitalpersona Native API documentation](https://hidglobal.github.io/digitalpersona-native-api/)

-To view the digitalpersona-services *repository*, click this link.
+To view the digitalpersona-native-api  *repository*, click this link.

 [Digitalpersona Native API repository](https://github.com/hidglobal/digitalpersona-native-api/)